- Any raspberry pi (preferably >= Pi 2 or a Pi Zero)

 Installing Raspbian using Noobs

-Noobs is the Automatic multi-OS installer designed to provide a simple and easy method for new users to install Raspberry Pi OS on their device.
-There is no distinct benefit to using Noobs over a direct install apart from circumstances in which 2 distros are being installed, however for those users who wish to use this method the below will detail the exact steps to follow to guarantee a successful Raspberry pi OS Installation.
+Noobs is the Automatic multi-OS installer designed to provide a simple and easy method for new users to install Raspbian OS on their device, there is no distinct benefit to using Noobs over a direct install apart from circumstances in which 2 distros are being installed, however for those users who wish to use this method the below will detail the exact steps to follow to guarantee a successful Raspbian Installation.

 To install Raspbian using Noobs you first must have a micro SD card of 8Gb to 32Gb, this will need to be formatted to FAT(32).